Hidden Truths: Most Martial Artists Can’t Fight

 No, this simply doesn’t happen!
 The average person is not a committed psychopath intent on injuring other people.
 That’s not an average person!
 The average person in a civilized society is not hyper-aggressive.
 Society rewards us for not being hyper-aggressive people.
 Society punishes us for being hyper-aggressive people.

 So if you have an untrained person who is much more aggressive than the average person, it generally doesn’t end well for the person who is not aggressive.

 Unrealistic Reaction to Sudden Attacks

 That’s not natural!
-Most human beings can’t do that whether you train or not.
+Most human beings can’t do that whether they train or not.
 If you are suddenly attacked by surprise on the streets or wherever you get attacked, something happens to the mind and you tend to freeze.
 That is the most common reaction to aggressive violence, to stop and try to figure out what the heck is going on.
 Thinking “how am I going to respond to this situation, this isn’t something I see every day”, and the word see is important here.
 Because our eyes are not cameras.
-What we see is our mind’s best guess of what will probably happen a fraction of a second in the future based on previous experiences.
-If we haven’t experienced it before, we don’t see it, not clearly anyway.
+What we see is our mind’s best guess of what will probably happen in a fraction of a second in the future based on previous experiences.
+If we haven’t experienced it before, we don’t see it, not anyway.

 We have to evaluate it for a minute.